Its-Yayo/its-yayo.github.io/contact.md

 ## Office hours:
 I mostly answer DMs on X (Twitter) and Telegram, but also you can [mail](mailto:elyayoveloz@gmail.com) me for a programming collab.
 That'd be great!

-Usually you can reach me likely these hours:
+Usually you can reach me likely these hours (afterworks):
 - Week Days: 7-8 pm
 - Weekend Days: 1-3 pm